Arizona vs. West Virginia Predictions & Picks - Women's NCAA Tournament First Round

 Arizona Schedule Analysis

-- On February 17, the Wildcats registered their signature win of the season, an 82-72 victory over the Utah Utes, who rank No. 8 in the AP's Top 25.
+- When the Wildcats took down the Utah Utes (No. 8 in the AP's Top 25) on February 17 by a score of 82-72, it was their best win of the season so far.

-- The Wildcats have tied for the 27th-most Quadrant 1 victories in the nation (five), but also have tied for the 45th-most Quadrant 1 defeats (eight).
+- The Wildcats have five Quadrant 1 wins, tied for the 27th-most in the nation.
+But they also have eight Quadrant 1 losses, tied for the 45th-most.

 Arizona 2022-23 Best Wins